Tony King (EastEnders): Development

 Coghill was cast as Tony on 20 June 2008.
 He deemed the role the most challenging he had ever played, but hoped that it would help to raise public awareness of child abuse.
 Of his off-screen relationship with McGarty, Coghill explained that it helped that she does not look or act like a young child, deeming her "fantastic to work with", as well as "very natural, very instinctive and a natural actress", commenting: "There isn't any uncomfortable feeling at all."
 Having undergone a thorough characterisation session, Coghill began shooting on 30 June 2008, and first appeared on-screen on 12 September 2008.

 Tony began grooming Whitney as soon as he met Bianca, ingratiating himself so as to become the family's "hero figure" and "saviour".
 Coghill elucidated: "The lie that Tony has spun to Whitney is that as soon as she's 16 they'll run away together and start a new life.
 But Tony's the type of paedophile who preys on younger children.
 Whitney is beginning to pass her sell-by date with him. [...]
 He feels like he's losing his little girl but needs to keep Whitney under his control and not speak out."
-As Tony began to lose interest in Whitney, he started grooming her 14-year-old school-friend Lauren Branning.
+As Tony began to lose interest in Whitney, he started grooming her 14-year-old school-friend Lauren Branning (Madeline Duggan).
 A show-insider commented that Tony had been getting away with abusing Whitney for years, but was escalating as one young girl was no longer enough to satisfy him.

 Tony left the soap on 12 December 2008, after his true nature was exposed.
 It was announced on 7 September 2009 that he would return to EastEnders to be put on trial.
 Coghill was pleased to return, believing it right that Tony's story arc should conclude realistically, giving closure to the storyline and continuing to raise awareness of the issue.
 Santer commented: "One of the unique things about EastEnders is its ability to play stories over months and years.
 Chris agreeing to come back for these episodes will enable us to continue showing the long-term consequences of Tony's abuse of Whitney and – I hope – continue to do justice to the issue of child sex abuse."
 Grounds praised Tony's trial, stating that it demonstrated the importance for children of having their abusers brought to justice.
 Palmer felt that: "If one person out there who's been abused saw that [the legal system] go out of their way to make it easier on the victim – Whitney's evidence is given by video link – it will be worth it."